 Did you know the most heavily used button in a web browser is the back button?
 It’s usually on the top left of your screen.

 If you believe people look where they point, users cross that upper-left corner of the screen quite a bit.

 Do you use this insight in your web design?

 Google “Heat Map Golden Triangle” and you’ll find a lot on the topic and its implication on effective web design.
-This Eyetools post is the original that spawned a thousand mentions.
+An Eyetools post (no longer available) was the original that spawned a thousand mentions.

 Thomas Powell, web agency CEO, author of numerous Web development books, and mentor of mine, thinks the article overemphasizes one the finding because of the design of the Google search list result.